Skip to content

 Australian Open and Rolex: When Timing Is Crucial

-Since 1978, Rolex has been an integral part of professional tennis and is committed as a patron and sponsor at the highest level.
-Since 2008, the Swiss watchmaker has served as the official timekeeper of the Australian Open – an extraordinary partnership that continues to this day.
-In 2026, Rolex will once again significantly shape the appearance of the Grand Slam tournament: as the official timekeeper as well as through its renowned ambassadors Iga Świątek, Jannik Sinner, Mirra Andreeva, and Carlos Alcaraz.
+Since 1978, Rolex has been an integral part of professional tennis, engaging as a promoter and sponsor at the highest level.
+Since 2008, the Swiss watch manufacturer has served as the official timekeeper of the Australian Open – an extraordinary partnership that continues to this day.
+In 2026, Rolex will once again significantly shape the appearance of the Grand Slam tournament: as the official timekeeper as well as through its renowned testimonials Iga Świątek, Jannik Sinner, Mirra Andreeva, and Carlos Alcaraz.

 Australian Open: Legends Are Born